Mitchell Starc: 2012–2013

-Later international career

 2013–2015

 Starc recovered from his back injury and returned to Australia's team in the shorter ODI and Twenty20 formats in the second half of the 2013/14 season, but he didn't play a single first-class match until his return to the Test team in Australia's series against Pakistan in the United Arab Emirates in October 2014.
 After playing in the 2nd Test match, Starc returned to Australia to play for New South Wales in the Sheffield Shield.
 He took seven wickets in his first match back against South Australia, but suffered a groin strain and was ruled out of the next match.
 Starc returned to the Test team again for Australia's home series against India.
 Starc played in the 2nd Test match at the Gabba, selected because his bowling style suited the wicket there, but he performed poorly and his body language was criticised by former Test cricketer Shane Warne.
 Starc was dropped for the 3rd Test but recalled again for the 4th and final match of the series.
 He was officially reprimanded by the International Cricket Council for an "exaggerated celebration" after taking the wicket of Murali Vijay.
 When Vijay was caught behind the stumps by Brad Haddin, Starc celebrated by screaming in Vijay's face.
 Despite the reprimand, Starc performed well and took five wickets.

 Starc helped Australia to win the 2015 Carlton Mid Triangular Series against India and England.
-He bowled well from the very first match of the series, taking two wickets in the first three balls of England's batting innings.
+He bowled well from the first match of the series, taking two wickets in the first three balls of England's batting innings.
 He followed up his four wickets against England with six wickets against India, again taking a wicket in the first over of the innings.
 He was named the player of the match in both matches, and his performances took him to a career total of 59 ODI wickets at a strike-rate of just 24.2 deliveries per wicket.
 At the time, this strike-rate was the world record for players with more than 50 wickets.